Lawrence’s longtime police dog Cheeseburger dies peacefully at his ‘retirement’ home

 Patrol Service Dog Cheeseburger during his "Passing of the Leash" retirement ceremony on June 8, 2023, at the Lawrence Police Department headquarters.

-A longtime Lawrence police dog died Thursday at the home where he had “retired” after eight years on the force.
+A longtime Lawrence police dog died Wednesday at the family home where he had retired after eight years on the force.

 “It is with a heavy heart that I share our sweet Cheeseburger boy passed away this morning,” said Nikki Ivener, the wife of Sgt.
 Ron Ivener.
+The couple had given Cheeseburger a home in his golden years.
 “He passed peacefully at home surrounded by family and love.”

 “He fit into our family seamlessly and we will miss him terribly,” she said.
 “His goofy smile and silly attitude are forever imprinted on hearts.”

-Cheeseburger, a German shepherd, retired at age 10 in June 2023 after eight years on the Lawrence Police Department’s K-9 unit.
+Cheeseburger, a German shepherd, retired at age 10 in June 2023 from the Lawrence Police Department’s K-9 unit.

 photo by: Chris Conde/Journal-World